Enhancement of nonclassical properties of two-mode squeezed vacuum state with postselected von Neumann measurement: The effects on quadrature squeezing

-Here, $\langle\cdots\rangle$ means the expectation values of associated operators under the state $\vert\Psi\rangle$, and the analytic expressions of the these expectation values are listed in Appendix \ref{sec:A1}.
-If we take $s=0$, then the above two expressions can be reduced to
+Here, $\langle\cdots\rangle$ denotes the expectation values of the associated operators under the state $\vert\Psi\rangle$, and we take $\vartheta=0$.
+The Appendix \ref{sec:A1} listed the analytic expressions for the expectation values of the operators.
+If we set $s=0$, the above expressions simplify to: